Lorenzo-Ce/issue-tracker/README.md

 ## Usage

 You can create an account and log in to start creating projects or log in as a Guest user to take a peek.
+As Guest Account, you can't add, delete, or edit Projects or Issues.
+Please note that considering the free instance of hosting site it might take some time to log in.
 You can find it at https://issue-tracker-client.onrender.com.
-However, as a Guest Account, you can't add, delete, or edit Issues or Projects.

 ## Technologies